mitmproxy/mitmproxy/docs/features/streaming.rst

 Implementation Details
 ----------------------
-When WebSocket streaming is enabled, portions of the code which may perform changes to the WebSocket message payloads will not have any effect on the actual payload sent to the server as the frames are sent as and when the arrive.
+When WebSocket streaming is enabled, portions of the code which may perform changes to the WebSocket message payloads will not have any effect on the actual payload sent to the server as the frames are immediately forwarded to the server.
-Though the message payload will be stored in the WebSocket Flow unlike request/response streaming where the body is not stored.
+In contrast to HTTP streaming, where the body is not stored, the message payload will still be stored in the WebSocket Flow.

 .. seealso::